Ishkhanuhi/algorithms-and-data-structures-fg/queue/README.md

 We can also set priorities according to our needs.
 ![alt text](https://cdn.programiz.com/sites/tutorial2program/files/Introduction.png)

+**Characteristics of Priority Queue**
+Priority queue in a data structure is an extension of a linear queue that possesses the following properties:
+- Every element has a certain priority assigned to it.
+- Every element of this queue must be comparable.
+- It will delete the element with higher priority before the element with lower priority.
+- If multiple elements have the same priority, it does their removal from the queue according to the FIFO principle.

 **Implementation of Priority Queue**
 `Priority queue` can be implemented using an array, a linked list, a heap data structure, or a binary search tree.